-Join Timothy Pintello for an in-depth discussion in this video Creating local GPOs, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Creating local GPOs, part of Windows Server 2012: Create and Manage Group Policy.

 - Up to this point we have been looking…at managing group policy objects on a domain level.…Now, we want to go ahead and look…at managing group policy objects…on a local computer level.…In order to manage group policy objects…on a local computer level we need to be on a local computer.…In this case I've brought up a standalone server…to illustrate using group policy objects…on the local computer.…To start with we need a local group policy editor.…Since this is a standalone server…and not a domain controller we do not have…the option of going to the group policy management tool.…